PoisotLab/MetawebTransferLearning/vignettes/04_prediction.md

-The `L` and `R` variables are the left and right subspaces from the random dot product graph (which in turn are the left and right subspace from the t-SVD mutliplied by the square root of the diagonal matrix containing the eigenvalues).
+The `L` and `R` variables are the left and right subspaces from the random dot product graph (which in turn are the left and right subspace from the t-SVD multiplied by the square root of the diagonal matrix containing the eigenvalues).
 Multiplying `L` and `R` (using a matrix multiplication!) will give a rank-12 approximation of the European metaweb.